Is it Safe to Travel to Cuba in 2026? What Tourists Should Know Before Visiting

 If you’re looking to get around in Cuba, it might take a bit of extra planning ahead.
 Whether you’re renting a car or plan on using local taxis, understanding some basic guidelines on transportation in Cuba is important.
 Rental cars might be convenient, but they’ll be the most expensive.
 The other downside is that they aren’t always reliable since they often have high mileage.
 Public transportation is the least reliable in timing, likely uncomfortable, and has a higher risk of experiencing pickpocketing due to overcrowding.

-Other more reliable transportation options in Cuba include intercity buses from Viazul.
-This option requires you book tickets in advance.
+Other, more reliable transportation options in Cuba include intercity buses from Viazul.
+This option requires you to book tickets in advance.
 Private car services are available and allow greater flexibility in travel time or itinerary.
 Just be wary of taxi scams if you’re leaning towards flagging down a shared or a private taxi.

 blue outline of arrow pointing right Register for STEP